 After inserting a chart, we have four columns each for the precipitation and corresponding four columns as standards.

 The next step is creating four empty columns which will always be there to show the full progress (representing the standard value of 100%) and which will be created to be shown as empty in the background with a solid line.

 STEPS: [ The pictorial help is in the animation below.
 Refer to the steps and the picture ]

 - Go to SHAPES and insert the shape as shown in the picture.

-- Select RECTANGLE with a rounded edge and draw a shape looking like the column as shown in the figure below.
+- Select RECTANGLE with a rounded edge and draw a shape looking like a column as shown in the animation below.

 - After drawing this, drag inwards using the controlling circle at the top of the figure drawn.

-- The top of the shape will become absolute circle and it’ll look like a semi circle on top of the rectangle.
+- The top of the shape will become an absolute circle and it’ll look like a semi-circle on top of the rectangle.

-- Choose fill option and choose red color.
+- Choose the fill option and choose the red color.

-- Again select the figure which we just drew and press CTRL+C to copy the figure.
+- Again select the figure that we just drew and press CTRL+C to copy the figure.

 - CLICK CTRL+V to paste a copy of the figure.